High School Summer Programs

 We present all students with a certificate noting the number of completed service hours.
 You will complete anywhere between 40 and 100 community service hours, depending on your program.
 Each school determines whether or not Global Routes service hours meet their requirements.
 We’re happy to communicate with your school service advisor ahead of time to answer any questions they may have about your service work.

-Global Routes stays in close contact with each program and receives updates every few days.
+Global Routes stays in close contact with each program and receives updates every day.
 We are accessible 24 hours a day, 7 days a week to our group leaders for the entire summer, and provide regular updates via email and blog posts to parents, guardians, and mentors back home.
-Additionally, students will have a few opportunities throughout the program to contact home by mail, email, and phone.

 Scroll to Top